pabo3000/plonetraining.testing/docs/source/testing-generic-setup.rst

         installed = [p['id'] for p in self.qi_tool.listInstalledProducts()]
         self.assertTrue(
             pid in installed,
-            "The package '%s' appears not to have been installed." % pid')
+            "The package '%s' appears not to have been installed." % pid)

 setup.py::